Ngũgĩ wa Thiong'o: Imprisonment

 In 1976, Ngũgĩ helped to establish The Kamiriithu Community Education and Cultural Centre which, among other things, organised African Theatre in the area.
 The following year saw the publication of Petals of Blood.
 Its strong political message, and that of his play Ngaahika Ndeenda (I Will Marry When I Want), co-written with Ngũgĩ wa Mirii and also published in 1977, provoked the then Kenyan Vice-President Daniel arap Moi to order his arrest.
 Copies of his play, books by Karl Marx, Friedrich Engels, and Vladimir Lenin were confiscated from him.
 He was sent to Kamiti Maximum Security Prison, and kept there without a trial for nearly a year.

 Ngũgĩ was imprisoned in a cell with other political prisoners.
 During part of their imprisonment, they were allowed one hour of sunlight a day.
 In Ngũgĩ's words: "The compound used to be for the mentally deranged convicts before it was put to better use as a cage for 'the politically deranged.
 He found solace in writing and wrote the first modern novel in Gikuyu, Devil on the Cross (Caitaani mũtharaba-Inĩ), on prison-issued toilet paper.

 During his time in prison, Ngũgĩ decided to cease writing his plays and other works in English and began writing all his creative works in his native tongue, Gikuyu.

 Ngũgĩ's time in prison also inspired the play The Trial of Dedan Kimathi (1976).
 Written in collaboration with Micere Githae Mugo, The Trial of Dedan Kimathi was performed at FESTAC 77 in Lagos, Nigeria.
-The play recreates the indomitable courage of the Mau Mau revolutionary and his right-hand person – a woman warrior.
-While Kimathi remains in jail, it is 'the woman' – representing Kenyan mothers – who tries to free him and in turn train the next generation for the struggle.
-The role of Kenyan women in the Mau Mau movement (Kenyan freedom struggle) is a historical reality."
+The play portrays the Mau Mau revolutionary Kimathi and his right-hand person – a female fighter.
+While Kimathi is in jail, the woman attempts to free him and trains the next generation to continue the struggle.
+Many Kenyan women did participate in the Mau Mau movement.

 After Ngũgĩ's release in December 1978, he was not reinstated to his job as professor at Nairobi University, and his family was harassed.
 Because he wrote about the injustices of the dictatorial government at the time, Ngũgĩ and his family were forced to live in exile.
 Only after Daniel Arap Moi, the longest-serving Kenyan president, retired in 2002, was it safe for them to return.